|Uncle Tim's Bridge in Wellfleet.|

 The entire Atlantic Ocean coastline of Cape Cod was preserved as the CCNSP by President John F. Kennedy in 1961.
 Provincetown is surrounded by the sea on three sides at the tip of Cape Cod, and two thirds of the town’s natural resources are managed by the Cape Cod National Seashore Park (CCNS).
 From Long Point to the town line, the Cape Cod National Seashore provides miles of federally protected and preserved seashore, ponds, and woods.
 The CCNS is run by the National Park Service with the dual goal of protecting precious, ecologically fragile land, while allowing the public to enjoy its incredible resources.
 Opportunities abound for swimming, picnicking, beach walking, dune hiking, biking, bird watching, and viewing Provincetown’s famous sunsets (Provincetown is one of the few places on the East Coast where it’s possible to see the sun setting over the Atlantic Ocean) are all possible at little to no cost.
 (Quoted from the Tourism Office of Provincetown Web site.)

 After spending time at the beach, we headed into P-town, where we hadn't been in so many years I couldn't recognize it.
 It was still reeking with charm, but very crowded and bustling — so many people, galleries, shops, activity.
-After being there for a while, we realized that what we were truly seeking was tranquility, and decided to grab a late lunch and head back to Wellfleet.
+After being there for a while, visiting cool galleries and shops, we realized that what we were truly seeking was tranquility, and decided to grab lunch and head back to Wellfleet.

 The place that looked best to us was the 141 Market — a natural foods store with a by-the pound hot bar and tables.
 There were separate areas for vegan and non-vegan food, and we were able to find a delicious selection of items.